bdoms/trestle/readme.md

 GRANT ALL PRIVILEGES ON DATABASE trestle TO trestle_user;
 ```

-Now modify the connection data at the top of `model.py` to reflect your local configuration.
+Now modify the connection data in `config/constants.py` to reflect your local configuration.

 Once that's done, build the tables for the first time by running the models file as a script: